juhasev/sample-ninja-help/subpanel-compensation.md

 The compensation table starts with 0 and you can have as many tiers as you like.
 The system determines correct compensation automatically when you setup new projects.
 Let's imagine you have defined your compensation table as:

-- A) LOI 0 min Reward Completed: 100 Revenue completed: 200
+- A) LOI  0 min Reward points (completed)  100 Revenue completed: $1.50
-- B) LOI 5 min Reward Completed: 200 Revenue completed: 300
+- B) LOI  5 min Reward points (completed)  200 Revenue completed: $3.00
-- C) LOI 10 min Reward Completed: 300 Revenue completed: 400
+- C) LOI 10 min Reward points (completed)  300 Revenue completed: $4.00
-- D) LOI 15 min Reward Completed: 400 Revenue completed: 500
+- D) LOI 15 min Reward points (completed)  400 Revenue completed: $5.00

 If project's LOI is set to 12 minutes compensation tier C is used.
 If project's LOI is over 15 the last tier is always used.